The Holocaust in German-occupied Serbia: The destruction of the Kladovo Transport

 In December 1939, ships carrying about 1,200 Jewish refugees, mostly from Austria and Germany, landed in Kladovo, on Serbia’s border with Romania.
 Fleeing the Nazis, they were travelling the Danube to the Black Sea to reach Palestine, but due to British limitations on Jewish emigration to Palestine, the Romanian authorities refused them passage.
 At first they lived onshore and aboard the ships at Kladovo, with aid provided by the Belgrade Jewish community.
 In September 1940, they were resettled to the Serbian town of Šabac, some moving into private homes, others living in community facilities.
 Welcomed by the Mayor and locals, they resumed cultural, educational and religious activities; some young men joined the city soccer team.
 In April 1941, when the Germans invaded Serbia, they incarcerated Kladovo transport and local Jews in an internment camp near town.
 In September 1941, as part of retaliations for a Partisan attack on Šabac, the Germans took the Jewish men on a 46 kilometer, forced “bloody march”, during which they killed 21 stragglers.
 In October 1941, Wehrmacht squads shot the rest of the Jewish men, as part of executions of 2,100 hostages in retaliation for 21 German soldiers killed by Partisans.
 In January 1942 the Germans took the women and children to Zemun, then forced them to march 10 kilometers through the snow to the Sajmište concentration camp, with some infants dying along the way.
 With the exception of two Kladovo transport women who managed to survive, all were later murdered by the Germans via asphyxiation in gas vans, together with Jewish women and children from across Serbia.

 The Holocaust in the Banat

 Local ethnic German Danube Swabian or Shwovish authorities in Banat helped carry out the Holocaust in that area of German-occupied Serbia.
-Approximately 4,000 to 10,000 Jews from the Banat were deported to the German military authorities in Serbia by the local ethnic German authorities under Sepp Janko to be killed in German concentration camps, including Sajmište and others.
+Following the fall of Yugoslavia, local Germans began to plunder the property of Jews and engaged in acts of torture.
+On the evening of 14-15 August 1941, approximately 2,500 Jews from across all of Banat including Zrenjanin, Srpska Crnja, Jaša Tomić, Kikinda and Pančevo were arrested and deported to the German military authorities in Serbia by the local ethnic German authorities under Sepp Janko.
+The Jews were sent to concentration camps near Belgrade including Sajmište and Banjica where they were eventually killed.